Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 <img width="1515" height="302" alt="image" src="https://github.com/user-attachments/assets/b5f93714-69c1-40cc-8d9d-da5735d9547d" />

+**Interpretation and Implications**

+- The "Loss-Makers" group, which has recorded a loss of $266,018.97, represents **a segment of products actively diminishing the company's value** by over a quarter of a million dollars.
+Although this segment accounts for 24.14% (i.e., $2,648,667.13) of total sales ($10,973,246.50), it is **the largest contributor to losses**.
+- High-Profit Stars and Standard Products are **the main generators of the net profit** of $1.317 million, contributing 56.62% and 27.54% of the profits, respectively.
+These products are effectively carrying the business and covering the losses incurred by the Loss-Makers.
+- With a total of 702 products (38% of the total products), **Low-Sale Negligibles contributes only 2.95% to total sales and 2.97% to total profits**.
+- **High-Profit Stars and Loss-Makers account for significant portions of gross sales**.
+High-Profit Stars represent 31.30% of total sales, while Loss-Makers account for 24.14%.
+- High-Risk Return Items: The **presence of 238 returned products may be a hidden factor contributing to margin erosion.**

+**Recommendations**

+- **Eliminate the Loss-Makers**: The first step is to identify all products in this segment that produce negative value.
+After determining which products are causing losses,  discontinue, reprice, or reconfigure them.
+- **Analyze Low-Sale Negligibles**: After addressing the Loss-Makers, review the Low-Sale Negligibles.
+Reducing this group can lower inventory costs, simplify marketing efforts, and allow the business to concentrate resources on high-performing products.
+- **Focus on High-Profit Products**: Once the Loss-Makers have been discontinued, identify the products that are driving profits (the High-Profit Stars and High-Margin Performers).
+Develop strategies to enhance their sales and defend their market position.

 2. **How do products segments sales and profit performance vary by category (Furniture, Office Supplies, Technology) and sub-category?**